chenlei-leng/chenlei-leng.github.io/_pages/teaching.md

 author_profile: true
 ---

-I am passionate about **teaching and mentoring** students in statistics, data science, and machine learning.
-I have received a **Teaching Excellence Award** and was also honored with a nomination for another.
+I am passionate about **teaching and mentoring** students, and have received a **Teaching Excellence Award** as well as a nomination for another.
 Below is a summary of my teaching experience, courses, and related activities.

 ---

 ### 📚 Courses

 - **Programming for Data Science**
-  Introduces algorithms and programming for large-scale data analysis, covering PCA, clustering, Markov chains, supervised learning, neural networks, and parallel computing, with implementation in R.
+  Covers algorithms and programming for large-scale data analysis, with hands-on implementation in R.

 ---